iurteaga/hmc/README.md

 Python code for plotting and evaluation of hmc algorithms.

-### example_data
+### data

+Directory where the mechanistic model saves the generated hormonal data

-Examples of siimulated hormonal data from the mechanistic model, for specific parameterizations.
+- data/examples: some examples of simulated hormonal data for specific parameterizations.